-- Too deep a cut with a scalpel or scissors when removing the foreskin. - During the forceps-guided method: partial or total amputation of the glans because of difficulty in identifying the location of the glans, leading to accidentally catching some or all of it between the blades of the guiding forceps. - During the dorsal slit procedure: - Cutting too close to or deep near the base of the frenulum, damaging the urethra or its blood supply. - Wrong placement of the 12-o'clock crushing forceps so that the inner blade of the forceps wrongly enters the urethra, rather than the space between the foreskin and the glans

-- Wrongly-placed sutures: - Taking too deep a "bite" or tying sutures too tightly, thus devitalising areas of tissue - This is a particular problem when placing sutures to control bleeding from the frenular artery, and is more likely to happen if the cut to remove the foreskin has been made too close to the base of the frenulum.
+- During the dorsal slit procedure: - Cutting too close to or deep near the base of the frenulum, damaging the urethra or its blood supply. - Wrong placement of the 12-o'clock crushing forceps so that the inner blade of the forceps wrongly enters the urethra, rather than the space between the foreskin and the glans. - Incorrectly-placed sutures: - \circ Taking too deep a "bite" or tying sutures too tightly, thus devitalising areas of tissue - This is a particular problem when placing sutures to control bleeding from the frenular artery, and is more likely to happen if the cut to remove the foreskin has been made too close to the base of the frenulum.
 This can result in the suture catching or encircling the underlying urethra and causing tissue necrosis and urethral fistula, or urethral obstruction. - Taking too deep a "bite" with the 6 o'clock closing suture and catching the underlying urethra in the suture.
-This can occur with all methods of surgical circumcision. - Wrong diathermy technique - Using diathermy too close to the skin edge: this is a common mistake which causes an area of skin necrosis and predisposes to infection.
-Instead, providers should know that skin edge bleeding usually stops once the circumcision closing sutures have been placed and tied. - Prolonged use of diathermy: this causes an area tissue damage and can lead to infection or necrosis.
-Prolonged use of diathermy in the frenular area can result in necrosis of the urethral wall, causing urethral fistula to develop days or weeks after the circumcision. - There are rare reports of complete penile loss following prolonged use of diathermy.
+This can occur with all methods of surgical circumcision. - Incorrect diathermy technique: - Using diathermy too close to the skin edge: this is a common mistake which causes an area of skin necrosis and predisposes to infection.
+Instead, providers should know that bleeding from skin edges usually stops once the circumcision closing sutures have been placed and tied. - Prolonged use of diathermy: this causes an area of tissue damage and can lead to infection or necrosis.
+Prolonged use of diathermy in the frenular area can result in necrosis of the urethral wall, causing urethral fistula to develop days or weeks after the circumcision.
+This is particularly a risk among younger clients with immature penises. - There are rare reports of complete penile loss following prolonged use of diathermy.
 This should never happen if diathermy application is accurate, short and not used on infants or when the penis is very small.
-Also, if there is not immediate visible effect of the diathermy at the tip of the diathermy forceps, the surgeon should stop using diathermy (see text on diathermy in WHO manual).
+Also, if there is no immediate visible effect of the diathermy at the tip of the diathermy forceps, the surgeon should stop using diathermy (see text on diathermy in WHO manual).